 (There is a choice of places to eat in Helmsdale, just minutes away and your hostess will advise here.
 In general you’ll find that many B&Bs are very well informed about where to go locally for an evening meal.)

 The other splendid discovery we made on the same trip was West House B&B in Ullapool.
 It’s a former manse, tastefully converted.
-Richard and Colleen Lindsay run it as a bed and breakfast with a difference: your room has a fridge filled with Continental breakfast goodies.
+Richard and Colleen Lindsay used to run it as a bed and breakfast but since autumn 2016 run it as a bed and beverage.
+This means that it's done on a room-only basis and there are two places really close at hand where you can get breakfast.
 Its DIY luxury.
-Get up when you like - make your own breakfast.
 Very relaxing.

 (Pictured) View of Loch Broom from West House B&B, Ullapool.
 NB The two glasses of wine in the pic are not part of breakfast!

 (Richard also has a substantial hand in the Ullapool Guitar Festival, so competent former folkies, finger-pickers and the like are made especially welcome.)
 We rate it as a real find.